B.A., Haverford College

 J.D., Yale Law School

-Lawrence A. Hamermesh is the Ruby R. Vale Professor of Corporate and Business Law at Widener's Delaware campus and Director of the Widener Institute of Delaware Corporate and Business Law.
+Lawrence A. Hamermesh is Emeritus Professor and the former Ruby R. Vale Professor of Corporate and Business Law at Widener's Delaware campus and former Director of the Widener Institute of Delaware Corporate and Business Law.
 Professor Hamermesh received a B.A. from Haverford College in 1973, and a J.D. from Yale Law School in 1976.

 Following graduation from law school, Professor Hamermesh worked as an associate attorney with Morris, Nichols, Arsht & Tunnell in Wilmington, Delaware, from 1976-84, and was a partner at Morris, Nichols, Arsht & Tunnell from 1985-94.